Stanislav Poplavsky: Post war

 After the war he remained in the Polish army, along with thousands of other ethnically-Polish Soviet officers, including Konstantin Rokossovsky, who were put in charge of almost all Polish military units, either as commanding officers or as their advisors.
 Poplavsky served as commander of the Polish forces occupying Germany, later being commander of the Silesian Military District (until 22 November 1947), Chief Commander of the Polish Land Forces (until 21 March 1950), and General Inspector of Military Training (until 2 April 1949).
 He also held political positions: on 2 April 1949 he became the 2nd Deputy Minister of National Defence and later was Deputy Minister himself.
 He was also a deputy to the Polish Sejm (1947–1956), and from 1949 to 1956 he was a member of the Central Committee of the Polish United Workers Party (PZPR).
 On 12 August 1955 he was appointed General of the Soviet Army.
+In 1950, he was seconded as president of the Legia Warsaw sports club.
+He replaced General Eugeniusz Luśniak in this position, who was forced to resign in a wave of purges in the army of pre-war officers.
+Luśniak was arrested shortly thereafter and charged with espionage.
+Sentenced to 15 years in prison, he died in 1954 in a prison in Wronki.

 From 1947 to 1956, he was a member of the Legislative Sejm on behalf of the People's Party, later the Polish United Workers' Party, and then a member of the Sejm of the Polish People's Republic of the first term.
 On 1949, he became a member of the Central Committee of the Polish United Workers' Party.
 From 1953 to 1956, he was the president of the Supreme Hunting Council of the Polish Hunting Association.
 Poplavsky served as the president of the sports club Legia Warsaw, from 1950 to 1957.

 In 1956 he was commander of the military forces responsible for the suppression of the Poznań 1956 protests.
 Afterwards, with the beginning of the era of destalinization, he (together with a significant number of other Soviet officers) left the Polish Army, which was granted slightly increased independence, and returned to the Soviet Union, where he became the 1st Deputy of the Chief Inspector of Military Training of the Soviet Army, and from 1958 an advisor to the inspectors-general of the Soviet Ministry of Defense.

 He retired in 1963 with the rank of army general.